 The United States’ Summer Work and Travel program permits post-secondary school students to work and travel throughout the U.S. Every year, the program draws many thousands of students from around the world, and Thailand is no exception.

-Many work at hotels, beach resorts and amusement parks across the U.S. Others are employed at restaurants or national parks.
+Many work at jobs in hotels, beach resorts and amusement parks across the U.S. Others are employed at restaurants or national parks.
 And of course, students have the opportunity to see some of the cities and scenery of the 50 United States.

 The Summer Work and Travel Program is a great opportunity to explore the U.S., get to know its culture and its people, improve English language skills, earn money, develop a network of international contacts, and gain marketable job skills.

-- Participants must be post-secondary school students who are actively pursuing a degree or a full-time course of study at an accredited educational institution in their country of residence.
+- Participants must be post-secondary school students who are actively pursuing a degree or a full-time course of study at an accredited classroom-based educational institution in their country of residence.
 Students may not participate in this program during time periods other than their summer vacations.

 How to Apply for the Summer Work and Travel Program